 I wrote monthly posts for Special-Ism for a year.
 It is an on-line magazine where you can find professional insights to reach your child’s potential.
 I need to concentrate on other aspects of life this year, so January 2013 was my final post.
-However, there are still many wonderful writers at Special-Ism.com, and I will continue to share their posts on my Facebook fan page and on Twitter.
-I hope you will too.
+However, there are still many wonderful writers at Special-Ism.com, and I will continue to share their posts on Twitter.
+I hope you will share them too.

 Emotional IQ, Empathy, Compassion: What Do They Mean to Special Needs Parents?